• Skip to primary navigation

 Add in micro-learning sessions throughout the week (3-5 min sessions of practice questions), and you’ll find that you genuinely have a deeper understanding of the information and haven’t merely memorized sentences in a textbook.

-Tip #6 – Outsmart your own brain
+Tip #6 – Outsmart Your Brain

+Do you get distracted after 4 minutes?
 Does mental health nursing make complete sense to you, but med-surg is like a foreign language?

 Everyone is different in what comes naturally to them clinically, as well as how they learn in the classroom.
 Don’t just look at what the “smartest” student in class does and assume it will work for you (and definitely don’t hate on yourself for not being like them).